-Why is high calcium, low potassium, and low boron important?
-Because it can literally make you feel like crap.
+Because they can make you feel like crap.

 How Vitamin D Supplements Influence Your Hair Tissue Mineral Balance

-First, vitamin D tells your body to absorb more calcium from your food, so the presence of vitamin D in the bloodstream means that the person taking vitamin D supplements is going to absorb more calcium from their food than someone who isn’t taking vitamin D supplements.
+First, vitamin D tells your body to absorb more calcium from your food.
+The presence of vitamin D in the bloodstream means that the person taking vitamin D supplements is going to absorb more calcium from their food than someone who isn’t taking vitamin D supplements.

-The next thing vitamin D does is it lowers potassium levels.
+The next thing vitamin D does is reduce potassium levels.
 This can cause a whole host of symptoms such as:

 -Weakness, tiredness, or cramping in arm or leg muscles